alx-sch/42_get_next_line/README.md

 - **Line-by-Line Reading:** Implement sequential line-by-line reading to facilitate easy processing.
 - **Multiple File Descriptors:** Enable concurrent reading from multiple file descriptors.
-- **Dynamic Memory Allocation**: Efficiently manage memory using dynamic allocation for reading and storing lines.
+- **Dynamic Memory Allocation:** Efficiently manage memory using dynamic allocation for reading and storing lines.
-- **Persistent State Handling**: Utilize static variables for seamless continuation of line-by-line reading across successive calls to get_next_line().
+- **Persistent State Handling:** Utilize static variables for seamless continuation of line-by-line reading across successive calls to get_next_line().
-- **Tailored Configuration**: Easily adjust buffer size and the maximum number of used file descriptors via compilation flags.
+- **Tailored Configuration:** Easily adjust buffer size and the maximum number of used file descriptors via compilation flags.
-- **Error Handling and Edge Cases**: Handle binary file reading logically to avoid undefined behavior.
+- **Error Handling and Edge Cases:** Handle binary file reading logically to avoid undefined behavior.

 ## Static Variables
-- Static variables are used to retain their values between function calls and throughout the entire execution of a program.
+- Static variables retain their values between function calls and throughout the entire execution of a program.
 - They are declared within a function and are only accessible within that function.
 - They are initialized only once during the first function call; subsequent calls to the function do not reinitialize them.
-- **Fun Fact:** Unlike other types of variables, static variables are automatically initialized to zero; for pointers, this means they are initialized to a null pointer.
+- **Fun Fact:** Unlike other types of variables, static variables are automatically initialized to zero.
+For pointers, this means they are initialized to a NULL pointer.
 According to [42's coding standard](https://github.com/42School/norminette), it is acceptable to declare and initialize static variables in the same line ("_Declaration and an initialisation cannot be on the same line, except for global variables (when allowed), static variables, and constants._").
 So please go ahead and maintain good practice and readability without losing 'real estate' 😉 ("_Each function must be maximum 25 lines._"), e.g.: `static char *stash = NULL;`.

 ## The read() System Call
 The read() system call is a low-level function in C that allows a program to read data from a file descriptor; the prototype is `ssize_t read(int fd, void *buffer, size_t count)`.
-- **fd (File Descriptor):** The file descriptor represents the file or I/O stream from which the data will be read.
+- **fd (File Descriptor):** Represents the file or I/O stream from which the data will be read.
 It could be a file, the standard input, or other types of I/O resources.
 It's an integer value returned by the open() system call.
-- **Buffer:** Memory location where the data read from the file descriptor is stored.
-It must be a pointer to a memory block that is large enough to accommodate the specified 'count' bytes of data.
+- **Buffer:** A memory location where the data read from the file descriptor is stored.
+It must be a pointer to a memory block large enough to accommodate the specified 'count' bytes of data.
-- **Count:** The number of bytes to be read from the file descriptor; defined as `BUFFER_SIZE` in the get_next_line() project.
+- **Count:** The number of bytes to be read from the file descriptor, defined as `BUFFER_SIZE` in the get_next_line() project.
 - **Return Value**:
     - **'>0'**: The number of bytes read.
     - **'0'**: In case of reaching the end of file (EOF).